jetbrains-academy/flask-app-course/Composing the System/What's next/task.md

-Maybe merge this with the previous one

 ## What else to explore

+Maybe add some text here

 [Flask by example: Part 1](https://realpython.com/flask-by-example-part-1-project-setup/) tutorial;